sauravatgithub-web/ChatRoom/README.md

 - `@username <message>` - enter the username of client to send the private message
 - `@username @file <fileName>` - to send file fileName
 - `#username` - to report a sus client with username
+- `EXIT` - to disconnect from the chat server
   <br>
 ### Server Side
 - `REMOVE username` - to kick out client with username